nfs

 use the nfs file system type and specify the nfsvers=3 mount option.

-To mount using NFS version 4, use the nfs4 file system type.
-The
+To mount using NFS version 4, use either the nfs file system type, with

-nfsvers mount option is not supported for the nfs4 file system type.
+the nfsvers=4 mount option, or the nfs4 file system type.

 The following example from an /etc/fstab file causes the mount command